badgateway/ketting-wiki/Hypermedia.md

 ```

 Now we have an 'article' resource, we want to find the related `author`
 resource.
-We do this what's called the "rel" or "relationship type".
+We do this with what's called the "rel" or "relationship type".

 ```typescript
 const authorRes = await articleRes.follow('author');